 La Jolla Cove

-La Jolla Cove is a well-known snorkeling destination, perhaps because it is part of the Underwater Park Ecological Reserve and therefore wildlife are protected in the area.
-Quite possibly for the same reason, it is also a popular area for seals and sea lions—you can often spot them sun bathing on the rocks beside the cove.
+La Jolla Cove is a well-known snorkeling destination, perhaps because it is part of the Underwater Park Ecological Reserve and therefore wildlife is protected in the area.
+Quite possibly for the same reason, it is also a popular area for seals and sea lions—you can often spot them sunbathing on the rocks beside the cove.

 Mission Trails Regional Park